 If the cost of goods stolen is more than GBP 200, the penalty for shoplifting can lead to a sentence of up to seven years.

-Remember: Teenagers from 15 years to 18 years and above as well are exposed to potential threats of shoplifting.
-Being convicted of shoplifting in the UK would mean having a criminal record in your name This can affect your academic and professional career.
+Remember: Teenagers from 15 years to 18 years and above are also exposed to potential threats of shoplifting.
+Being convicted of shoplifting in the UK would mean having a criminal record in your name.
+This can affect your academic and professional career.

 So, always think twice before giving in to the potential temptations of shoplifting in the UK.
-The laws in the country have serious consequences from fines to imprisonment in many cases.
-Even if students aren’t penalised by the legal system harshly, shop owners can charge heavy fines for shoplifting and you still might have to face financial repercussions.
+The laws in the country have serious consequences, from fines to imprisonment in many cases.
+Even if students aren’t penalized by the legal system harshly, shop owners can charge heavy fines for shoplifting, and you still might have to face financial repercussions.

 Yes, people who shoplift can go to jail.
 The maximum sentence is six months if reported to the police.
-Shoplifting the higher value of goods can also take you the Court and sentence for up to seven years.
+Shoplifting higher-value goods can also take you the court and sentence you for up to seven years.

-Shoplifting in the UK is a serious crime and the punishment for doing so can take the person to jail or even to court with a sentence of up to 6 months up to 7 seven years based on the amount of goods shoplifted.
+Shoplifting in the UK is a serious crime, and the punishment for doing so can take the person to jail or even to court with a sentence of up to 6 months to 7 years based on the number and amount of goods shoplifted.

 Shoplifting cases in the UK have increased immensely.
 The police recorded an overall 6.7 million shoplifting crimes in England and Wales in 2023.